samathaluca/fallen/README.md

 ## Features

-###base.html features
+###base.html features rendered in each page
 - Logo linking to home page.
+Extra large distinctive logo on device min-width 1000px.
 - Nav bar or side navbar 0-1000px width.
-- Footer with link and 'admin only' limk to deleteButton.html page.
+- Footer with link and 'admin only' limk to deleteButton.html page.- Footer with link and 'admin only' limk to deleteButton.html page.singlessssssshhhhjjjjjjj jjjjlll

 ###index.html page features
 - Recovery recipe image with link in materialize card.